VERIFY BEFORE RELYING

 Here is the action ladder:

-DBPR's sales associate requirements say the FREC-approved 63-hour pre-license course is valid for licensure purposes for two years after the course completion date.
-The DBPR candidate booklet also says an expired course will not be accepted at the exam site.
+The DBPR Candidate Information Booklet says the course is valid for two years from the completion date.
+It also warns that an expired course will not be accepted at the exam site, even if the candidate still has authorization to test.

 Use the completion date, not the enrollment date, first login date, or the date you restarted studying.
 The course final date may be a clue, but the finish date on the certificate or official course record is the date to compare with your Pearson VUE appointment.